Palestine national football team: Problems relating to the Israeli–Palestinian conflict

 Striker Ziyad Al-Kord was prevented from travelling and had his house destroyed.
-Tariq al Quto was killed by the Israel Defense Forces, and during Operation Cast Lead, three Palestinian footballers, Ayman Alkurd, Shadi Sbakh and Wajeh Moshtahe, were among the Palestinian casualties.
+Tariq al Quto was killed by the Israel Defense Forces, and during the Gaza War (2008–2009), three Palestinian footballers, Ayman Alkurd, Shadi Sbakh, and Wajeh Moshtahe, were among the casualties.

 Mahmoud Sarsak was administratively detained by Israel in July 2009 for being a member of the Islamic Jihad Movement in Palestine; following a hunger strike and international pressure on his behalf from FIFA president Sepp Blatter, he was released in July 2012.
-In 2012, Olympic Team goalkeeper Omar Abu Ruways was arrested by Israel.
+In April 2012, Olympic Team goalkeeper Omar Abu Ruways was arrested by Israel in connection with an attack on IDF soldiers.

 Sameh Maraaba was arrested in April after returning with his team from training in Qatar.
 The Shin Bet accused Maraaba of exploiting his status as a Palestinian football player to act as a courier for Hamas.
-Shin Bet released a statement in which it was contended that Maraaba admitted that, before he left for Qatar, he met a senior Hamas operative in Kalkilya, asked him to meet an operative from Hamas' military wing in Qatar and received money, a cellphone and written messages which he brought back to Kalkilya.
+Shin Bet released a statement in which it contended that Maraaba admitted that, before he left for Qatar, he met a senior Hamas operative in Kalkilya, asked him to meet an operative from Hamas' military wing in Qatar and received money, a cellphone and written messages which he brought back to Kalkilya.

 Palestinian facilities, such as the Palestine Stadium, have been damaged in military conflicts.

-In addition, Israeli forces have been accused of intentionally shooting Palestinian footballers in the knees and feet, including on one occasion ten bullets in the feet of 19 year old footballer Jawhar Nasser Jawhar.
+In addition, there have been reports of Israeli forces intentionally shooting Palestinian footballers in the knees and feet, including on one occasion ten bullets in the feet of 19 year old footballer Jawhar Nasser Jawhar.

-The team's former goalkeeper Abu Rwayyis was arrested in connection with an attack on Israeli occupation force soldiers in April 2012.
+In 2023, the team had to pull out of the Merdeka Tournament in Malaysia due to the Gaza war.
+Later that year, all 2026 FIFA World Cup qualification matches had to be held in neutral venues for the same reasons, though Algeria offered to host and was accepted by the PFA until FIFA and the AFC rejected the deal, stating that Palestine needed to play in AFC member venues, resulting in them going to Kuwait, Qatar, and other countries in the Islamic world.

+In August 2025, the team relocated its base of operations to Chile due to the sizable Palestinian diaspora and distance from the Gaza war.